jkjung-avt/jkjung-avt.github.io/_posts/2017-10-19-tx2-camera-with-python.md

 ![Screenshot of tegra-cam.py on Jetson TX2](/assets/2017-10-19-tx2-camera-with-python/tegra-cam.png)

 If you like this post or have any questions, feel free to leave a comment below.
+Otherwise be sure to also check out my next post [How to Capture Camera Video and Do Caffe Inferencing with Python on Jetson TX2](https://jkjung-avt.github.io/tx2-camera-caffe/), in which I demonstrate how to feed live camera images into a Caffe pipeline for real-time inferencing.